AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 ### Exploded Slices

-By default, there is no spaces between the slices of a Pie chart, and when a user clicks a slice, it "explodes", moving away from the others.
+By default, there is no spaces between the slices of a Pie chart, and when a user clicks a slice, it "explodes" moving away from the others and this state is considered to show that a slice is selected.

-You can configure the range of explosion by using the {api:anychart.charts.Pie#explode}explode(){api} method:
+You can configure the range of explosion by using the {api:anychart.charts.Pie#explode}explode(){api} method (you can do both pixels and percents):

 ```
 // set the explosion range
-chart.explode (30);
+chart.explode("3%");
 ```

-To make some slices exploded by default, use the {api:anychart.charts.Pie#explodeSlice}explodeSlice(){api} method with two parameters.
-The first one is the number of a slice (numbering starts from 0), and the second one is a boolean value that enables explosion:
+To make some slices exploded by default, use the {api:anychart.charts.Pie#select}select(){api}:

 ```
 // explode the third slice
-chart.explodeSlice(2, true);
+chart.select([2]);
 ```

-Another way to enable explosion is to add a special field to your data, which should be set as an object:
+Another way to enable explode/select is to add a special field to your data, which should be set as an object:

 ```
-// create a data
 var data = [
   {x: "A", value: 637166},
-  {x: "B", value: 721630},
+  {x: "B", value: 721630, state: "selected"},
   {x: "C", value: 148662},
-  {x: "D", value: 78662, exploded: true},
+  {x: "D", value: 78662},
   {x: "E", value: 90000}
 ];
 ```

-In this sample, there is a Pie chart with two slices exploded by default and the explosion range set to 30:
+In this sample, there is a Pie chart with two slices exploded by default and the explosion range set to 3%:

 {sample}BCT\_Pie\_Chart\_08{sample}